ChadiNaour/42-RedTetris/README.md

   The client is running on port 3000. (http://localhost:3000/)

 ## TEST
-To see the test, run:
+To see the test coverage, run:
 ```
-npm run coverage
+npm run test:coverage
 ```